Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 airdrops of cargo.

-The Hercules also resembled a larger 4-engined brother to the C-123 Provider with a similar wing and
+The Hercules also resembled a larger 4-engined brother to the

 cargo ramp layout.
 That plane evolved from the Chase XCG-20 Avitruc